 On October 31st, 1517, a German monk by the name of Martin Luther protested the Roman Catholic practice of selling plenary indulgences (a slip of paper that excused the purchaser from paying the debt owed for all of their sins) by writing out a list of 95 concerns.
 In Latin.
 This monk, who was also a priest, a district vicar, and a professor, happened to be a student of Scripture and a brilliant man.
 He took his list to a printer to have copies made and then nailed it to the door of the Wittenberg Castle Church.

 HEY!
-There are freebies and a giveaway in this post!….
+There are freebies in this post!….

 It was like posting an issue for debate on the university bulletin board.
 Luther didn’t expect that anyone other than Church officials and university professors would see his list.
 The document wasn’t a secret–he sent a copy to Albert, the Archbishop of Mainz.
 He truly wanted to open a debate and inspire change.
 Martin Luther was certain that if Church officials knew what was happening in his little area of Saxony in Germany, they’d fix it.
 Immediately.